 D. WORKGROUPS

-Workgroups provide technical and programmatic expertise to focus and drive implementation to achieve progress for outcomes and associated targets.
+Workgroups provide technical and programmatic expertise to focus and drive implementation to achieve progress for Outcomes and associated Targets.

 Roles and Responsibilities:

-Draft and implement Management Strategies and associated workplans for their respective outcomes and targets.
+Draft and implement Management Strategies and associated Workplans for their respective outcomes and targets.

-Identify existing resources, gaps in resources, and opportunities to align resources for outcomes and targets.
+Identify existing resources, gaps in resources, and opportunities to align resources for Outcomes and Targets.

-Play a primary role in the adaptive management for their Outcomes and Targets, and regularly reporting on progress.
+Play a primary role in the adaptive management for their Outcomes and Targets, regularly reporting on progress.

+Ensure timely vertical coordination and communication with respective GT.

 Work with the GT to identify approaches for maintaining or accelerating progress on outcomes, highlight approaches that have been particularly effective, and assist in determining resources needed to support progress.

-Nominate workgroup leadership for Goal Team approval.
+Nominate workgroup leadership for GT approval.

 Leadership and Membership:

 Workgroups should maintain a membership that appropriately represents the signatories and organizations who have a stake in the associated outcome (i.e. are contributing resources, providing data for related indicators, conducting outreach, programing, etc.).
-Workgroup members will be recruited by Workgroup Chairs and Coordinators.
+Workgroup members will be recruited by Workgroup chairs and coordinators.
 Members may also be self-nominated or recommended by participating agencies and organizations.
-Members are approved by workgroup chairs in consultation with Goal Team chairs.
+Members are approved by workgroup chairs in consultation with GT chairs.
 Workgroup members should have subject matter expertise to ensure forward movement on associated targets and outcomes.
 Workgroup members serve as a liaison between their signatory delegation or organization and the workgroup.
-A signatory commits to being actively engaged and/or informed, consistent with the expectations outlined for Goal Teams.
-If an entity is unable to maintain engagement at the work group level, it relinquishes its decision-making role at this level.
+A signatory commits to being actively engaged and/or informed, consistent with the expectations outlined for GTs.
+If an entity is unable to maintain engagement at the work group level, it relinquishes its decision-making role at this level

 Workgroups are led by a chair or co-chairs who represent agencies and organizations with significant authority or expertise in that workgroup’s topic area.
 Nominees for chair positions shall be approved by the GT and nominees do not need to be federal or state employees.
 Workgroup chairs serve two-year terms which can be renewed at the recommendation of the workgroup with concurrence from the GT.
 Non-management level candidates are eligible for chair, but to the extent possible should be management level or leaders within their organization.

-In alignment with the Goal Team voting membership structure (Section V(C)(3)), workgroups should designate up to 15 voting members who cast votes in instances where unanimous consent cannot be reached.
-Voting members will be approved by the Goal Team.
+In alignment with the GT voting membership structure (Section V(C)(3)), workgroups should designate up to 15 voting members who cast votes in instances where unanimous consent cannot be reached.
+Voting members will be approved by the G T.

 Operations: